Online Course Feedback: Use It to Improve Your Course

 This iterative method transforms your online education offering from a static product into a living learning community.
 When you start low and gradually increase pricing as you add proven value, you create multiple revenue opportunities while building a superior learning experience.

 The magic happens when you provide feedback opportunities throughout your course.
-Students enrolled will naturally reveal gaps in your original curriculum-gaps you never would've spotted from your expert perspective.
+Students enrolled will naturally reveal gaps in your original curriculum, gaps you never would've spotted from your expert perspective, and each round of student course feedback sharpens the student experience.

 Experts at Northeastern University found that feedback loops in iterative assignment structures lead to deeper learning, reduced student anxiety, and higher success rates.
 For educators, this means identifying misunderstandings early and scaffolding instruction responsively.